Md-Khid/ANN_Classification_Prediction/README.md

 As the ANN model is often seen as a 'black box,' it is important to determine the predictors that have the most impact on the model's predictions in order to gain insights into which inputs influence the model's decision-making process.
 This is particularly helpful for interpreting and identifying the key predictors that influence the model's predictions.
 Based to the features:

 1.	person_home_ownership_RENT: This emerges as the most critical predictor.
-It suggests that the home ownership status particularly renting, has a significant influence on the model’s predictions.
+It suggests that the home ownership status particularly renting has a significant influence on the model’s predictions.
 This could be due to various factors such as financial instability associated with renting.
 Thereby, increasing the risk of the event the model is predicting.
 2.	loan_intent_PERSONAL: This feature ranks as the second most important.
 It indicates that the intent behind the loan, especially when it’s for personal use, strongly correlates with the outcome predicted by the model.
-This might be attributed to the fact that personal loans can be used for a variety of purposes, some of which might carry a higher risk.
+This might be attributed to the fact that personal loans can be used for a variety of purposes as some of which might carry a higher risk.
 3.	cb_person_cred_hist_length: This stands as the third most influential predictor.
 The length of a person’s credit history serves as a reliable indicator of their financial behaviour and reliability.
 Thereby, impacting the model’s predictions.
 4.	person_age: This predictor is the fourth most significant.
 It suggests that the age of the person plays a substantial role in the model’s predictions.
 This could be due to various factors such as older individuals having more stable financial situations or younger individuals being more likely to take risks.
-5.	loan_intent_EDUCATION: This feature ranking fifth in importance indicates that the intent behind the loan, particularly when it’s for educational purposes, significantly influences the model’s predictions.
+5.	loan_intent_EDUCATION: This feature ranking fifth in importance indicates that the intent behind the loan particularly when it’s for educational purposes, significantly influences the model’s predictions.
 This may be attributed to factors such as the high cost of education which could increase the likelihood of the event the model is predicting.

 ### Concluding Remarks
-Artificial Neural Networks (ANNs) offer a promising avenue for transforming credit risk assessment within the banking sector.
+ANNs offer a promising avenue for transforming credit risk assessment within the banking sector.
 However, it's crucial to recognise the vital role of human insight when analysing data.
-Even with advanced algorithms like ANNs, certain aspects of risk analysis rely on human judgment and intuition.
+This is because certain aspects of risk analysis rely on human judgment and intuition.
 Take for instance, the essential task of handling missing values and detecting outliers during data preprocessing.
 This critical step requires careful consideration and input from banking experts.
 Mishandling of missing values and outliers could distort results and potentially obscure valuable insights.

 Additionally, improving the model's effectiveness involves integrating economic indicators into the datasets.
 This task demands a deep comprehension of financial markets, a knowledge that seasoned experts possess.
 While ANNs excel at processing large volumes of data, they often lack the contextual understanding needed to interpret variables accurately within the dynamic landscape of economic indicators.
 Therefore, the input and insights of human analysts are crucial in ensuring the meaningful interpretation and prediction of the model.